redhat-imaging/imagefactory/Documentation/QMF.markdown

 ## Introduction ##

 Running imagefactory.py without any options will start a QMF agent that tries to connect to a QPID broker on localhost by default.
-Image Factory can connect to a qpidd you specify using the '--url URL' option.
+Image Factory can connect to a qpidd you specify using the '--broker host' option to the qmf command.

+	Example usage:

+		./imagefactory.py --verbose qmf --broker localhost

 Once the agent has opened a session with the broker, QMF consoles can send messages to the agent start image builds, get status on builds, etc.